smartzplatform/tech-docs/Technical_WP_EN.md

 }
 ```

 As you can see, even the problem described by the short phrase "the contract that provides the ether dollar exchange rate" has its parameters and nuances.
-For example, you can set the limits above, and if the rate will go beyond these limits, it will be regarded as a data source failure; the constructor developer can set them at his/her own discretion using the parameters of the constructor function and the same basis contract.
+For example, you can set the limits above, and if the rate exeeds these limits, it will be regarded as a data source failure; the constructor developer can set them at his/her own discretion using the parameters of the constructor function and the same basic contracts.
-In addition, it is likely that the developer will want to use a different data source or a combination of sources put together with some logic.
+In addition, it is likely that the developer will want to use a different data source or a combination of sources paired with some logic.
 In this case, they will have to resort to other basic contracts.
-Smartz doesn't aim to cover all possible scenarios by using ready-made code, instead the platform will provide the most frequently used basic contracts.
-For example, in the context of the ether rate problem, these can be contracts based on [coinmarketcap](https://coinmarketcap.com) data, and also on the quorum data from the open API of several large crypto-exchanges.
+Smartz doesn't aim to cover all possible scenarios by using ready-made code; instead the platform will provide the most frequently used basic contracts.
+For example, in the context of the ether rate problem, these can be contracts based on [coinmarketcap](https://coinmarketcap.com) data and also on the quorum data from the open API of several large crypto-exchanges.

 ### Ready-Made Oracles

-In addition, there is a reasonable desire to provide the most frequently requested data from the outside world to the blockchains, and to do this just once, so that users don't spend their money again and again to solve the same task, while the blockchains store the minimum amount of data required.
+In addition, there is a reasonable desire to provide the most frequently requested data from the outside world to the blockchains and to do this just once.
+This is to avoid users having to spend their money again and again to solve the same task, while the blockchains store the minimum amount of data required.
 Identified based on Smartz statistics, the most current oracle instances (like the above `USDETHOracle (1 hours, 100, 0)`) will be launched by Smartz as separate contracts and be available with open API and open DApps.

 ## Reusing the Code in Blockchains

-Unlike conventional computer programs, to launch each new copy of the contract, one has to pay to the blockchain fee, for the fact that the blockchain stores the contract code.
-At the same time, some code fragments are the same for many contracts, for example the code for working with dates and time or the MBDQ code described below.
+Unlike conventional computer programs, to launch each new copy of the contract, one has to pay the blockchain fee, for the fact that the blockchain stores the contract code.
+At the same time, some code fragments are the same for many contracts (e.g. the code for working with dates and time or the MBDQ code described below).

-Smartz will help users save money on fees, allocating such fragments to libraries, launching them to the blockchain in a single copy and verifying their code.
-In Solidity, this can be achieved by combining a special type of contract `library`, and the `delegatecall` operation.
-Among others, many parts of the Smartz basic contract library, as well as popular libraries of third-party developers, that use permissive licenses (MIT, Apache 2, BSD, etc.) will be launched like this.
+Smartz will help users save money on fees by allocating such fragments to libraries, launching them to the blockchain in a single copy and verifying their code.
+In Solidity, this can be achieved by combining a special type of contract `library` and the `delegatecall` operation.
+Among others, many parts of the Smartz basic contract library, as well as popular libraries of third-party developers that use permissive licenses (MIT, Apache 2, BSD, etc.) will be launched in this way.

 The use of `selfdestruct` instructions will be prohibited in shared libraries in order to prevent problems like freezing Parity wallets at their root.